Browsing Category:

 4. Keep a decluttered and clean workspace

-There is nothing that is more motivating for me than having a clear and clean workspace.
+There is nothing that is more motivating for me than having a clear and clean workspace, especially when I’m working from home.
 I set aside time every weekend to declutter the crap on my desk to make my life feel more organized.
 Even if everything else is in chaos, a clean desk makes me feel like I have a handle on everything.
 If I can extend this order to my entire house, all the better.
 Because here’s the thing: if my house is clean, I can work without thinking that what I really should be doing is cleaning my house.
 And believe me, I never feel more motivated than when I invest a little bit of money and have the house cleaners come.
 Talk about productivity!

 Working at Home: How to Stay Sane, Productive & Happy in Your PJs Pin- Beauty Chaos